SrPeste/Mudae-OuroChest-Solver/README.md

-# 🎯 Muda Remote Solver
+# 🎯 Mudae Remote Solver

 An intelligent solver and assistant for the **Muda Remote** puzzle minigame.